 Sub-chassis rests on spherical elastic dampers which in turn rest on machined bronze supports.
 The height of each support can be adjusted to level the platter.
 The dampers themselves, being spherical, absorb shock from all sides equally.
 Dampers of varying elasticity are available and are easily replaced.

 4. Magnetic bearing:

 The bearing is classical type - a 9mm. steel shaft within a steel sleeve.
 The outer surface of the shaft and inner surface of the sleeve are precisely polished.
 Difference is that tip of shaft rests not on steel or ceramic ball, as usual, but on magnetic pillow, created by two neodymium magnets.
 This eliminates hard mechanical thrust between the shaft and bottom of bearing and reduces vibrations of platter.
 As diameter of magnets is only one inch and distance to tonearm is long, this does not affect the cartridge.
 The assembly is located in a 35mm diameter stainless steel housing that is filled with oil.

-The platter is driven by a low-speed (250 rpm) synchronous Crouzet motor, mounted to 5 a kg bronze body in a stainless steel housing.
+The platter is driven by a low-speed (250 rpm) synchronous Crouzet motor, mounted to a 5 kg bronze body and in to stainless steel housing.